-Professor Kryvoi has published extensively on international dispute resolution, international economic law, employment law as well as law and policy in the countries of the former Soviet Union.
+Professor Kryvoi has published extensively, practised and managed large-scale projects on international dispute resolution, international economic law, investment law as well as law and policy in the United Kingdom, United States, the former Soviet Union, the Middle East and Asia.

-He is also a respected advisor to governments internationally on public sector excellence.
+He is also a respected advisor to governments internationally on legal reforms and public sector excellence.
 His areas of expertise include promoting the rule of law, commercial and investor-State dispute resolution, courts and other judicial authorities, economic crimes, and the regulation of foreign direct investments.